The Simien Mountains consists of a range of habitats, which represent four belts of vegetation related to altitude. These are the:

 In the latter two, at higher altitude, the species have adapted to extreme altitude.
-Unfortuantely much of the park has been overgrazed and the grassland has been affected.
+Unfortunately much of the park has been overgrazed and the grassland has been affected.
 Improvements in management and protection of the park has gone some way to protect the flora and fauna of the Simiens.

-The Park is of global significance for its biodiversity and endemism and is home to many species and habitats that exist nowhere else.
-With 80% of the areas over 3000m in Africa residing in Ethiopia, most of this within the Simiens, it’s a unique place
+The park is of global significance for its biodiversity and endemism.
+It is home to many species and habitats that exist nowhere else.
+80% of the areas over 3000m in Africa are in Ethiopia, and much of this is within the Simien Mountains.

-Although numbers vary depending on who you listen to, it’s believed that over 20 large mammals and 130-200 bird species occur in the park.
-As you trek across the Simiens, you'll encounter the endangered Walia Ibex, the Ethiopian wolf (or Simien Fox) which is the rarest canid species in the world and the rather wonderful Gelada Monkey (often called the Gelada Baboon, but not technically a baboon!).
+Although numbers vary depending on who you listen to, it’s believed that over 20 large mammals and 130-200 bird species live in the park.
+As you trek across the Simiens, you'll encounter the endangered Walia Ibex, the Ethiopian Wolf (or Simien Fox) which is the rarest canid species in the world and the rather wonderful Gelada Monkey (often called the Gelada Baboon, but not technically a baboon!).

-Possibly the most famous of all the Simien’s wildlife, Gelada Monkeys are found in abundance in the Simien Mountains.
-With numbers estimated at 5000+, you’re all but guaranteed to bump into troops of these amazing animals on any Simien trip.
+By far the most famous of all the wildlife in the Simiens, Gelada Monkeys are found in abundance in the Simien Mountains.
+With numbers estimated at over 5000, you’re all but guaranteed to bump into troops of these amazing animals on any Simien trip.
 They’re easy-going and likely to be the most photographed creatures you’ll encounter as they are fairly tame and peaceful.
-Check out our video of a troop scurrying (and falling) down a cliff edge.

 They have a distinct, hourglass shaped patch over their chests, which has led to their common name, the ‘bleeding heart monkey’.
-Gelada’s are endemic to the Simien Mountains and live at elevations of 1800-4400m, sleeping in cliffs and the grasslands for foraging their diet of grasses, seeds, roots and insects (rarely).
-They are the only primate that are mainly graminivores (grazer) with grasses constituting 90% of their diet.
+Gelada’s are endemic to the Simien Mountains and live at elevations of 1800-4400m, sleeping in cliffs and the patrolling the grasslands for food - grasses, seeds, roots and insects (rarely).
+They are the only primates that are mainly graminivores (grazer) with grasses constituting 90% of their diet.

-You’ll be very luck to spot an Ethiopian Wolf on your journey, also known as the Red or Simien Fox as there are just 100 in the park (in 1977 there were only 20 left).
-If you’re desperate to spot one, the Bale Mountains in Southern Ethiopia offer a better chance.
+You’ll be very luck to spot an Ethiopian Wolf on your journey, also known as the Red or Simien Fox.
+There are just 100 in the park (in 1977 there were only 20 left).
+If you’re desperate to spot one, the Bale Mountains in southern Ethiopia offers a better chance of sightings.

 We work with carefully selected local guides who know the region inside out.
 They know the best viewpoints and the best places to spot elusive endemic species like the Ethiopian Wolf.

 Another animal endemic to the park is the Walia Ibex (or Abyssinian Ibex).
 It is estimated that there are just 500-900 of them left, and they have been credited with the parks Heritage status.
 It was reduced to 250 animals at its lowest, but numbers have recovered slowly with an estimate of ~600 in 2006.

-Perhaps the most famous is the The Lammergeyer, or bearded vulture, which isn’t endemic but fascinating.
+Perhaps the most famous is The Lammergeyer, or bearded vulture, which isn’t endemic but is fascinating.
 It is the only bird which eats almost exclusively bone marrow.
-It will carrying bones up to a height and then dropping them in order to break them and get at the marrow within.
+It will carry bones up to a height and then dropping them in order to break them apart and get at the marrow within.

-As well as the birds and the beasts, the Simiens are often as interesting underfoot with over 250 types of plan existing in the park.
-Walks in these mountains are an olfactory delight, with abundant tyme and other herbs, tussocks and grasses.
+As well as the birds and the beasts, the Simien Mountains are often as interesting underfoot with over 250 types of plant existing in the park.
+Walks in these mountains are an olfactory delight, with abundant thyme and other herbs, tussocks and grasses.